 Eligibility for Vocational Rehabilitation Services in South Carolina

-In our state, eligibility is determined by a team of specialists from the SC Department of Vocational Rehabilitation which looks to see that:
+In our state, our injury attorney adds, eligibility is determined by a team of specialists from the SC Department of Vocational Rehabilitation which looks to see that:

 - there is documented proof of the applicant’s mental or physical impairment (this often comes from medical records);